<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 How Does Large AI Model Training Work?

-To learn how large-scale AI model training works, we first need to understand the structured process behind AI.
+To learn how large scale AI training works, we first need to understand the structured process behind AI.
 The process is discussed in detail in the table below:

 Step 1: Problem Definition